CRS Score Calculator Canada Visa

 a.
 Language

+Proficiency in Canadian or English language is a very valuable factor in the CRS score.
+Being proficient in the desired language can fetch a profile up to 290 additional CRS points.
 For a Federal Skill Worker candidate to be shortlisted for the Express Entry Pool of candidates, a minimum score of 7 is required in the Canadian Language Benchmark (CLB) in each of the 4 aspects of language training i.e. reading, writing, speaking and listening.
 However, 10 is the maximum CLB that is awarded in CRS Calculator for the highest level of language proficiency to any candidate.

 Language proficiency is an important factor as it also counts for points in many other sections of CRS Score Calculator as well: